 Every opportunity Peter has to teach the practice connects him to his beloved teacher, and his teacher before him.
 Read more about the lineage.

 For over 20 years, Peter has been tirelessly committed to passing on the practice without a single deviation from the traditional teachings.
-Central to Peter's approach is that the sequence of asana are followed exactly, without skipping postures or modification.
+Central to Peter's approach is that he views each student as unique and approaches the teaching of Ashtanga as a form of physical therapy.
+Peter strictly observes that students learn the traditional sequences of asana - without skipping postures or modifications.
 Each posture has a specific gazing point and accompanying system of movement with breath.
 As Peter has been practicing Ashtanga yoga for 30 years, this is very natural for him - He instructs each student one-to-one with lightness and sensitivity.
+Students attending workshops and classes receive a lot of hands on help and guidance - and over a course of study will develop an Ashtanga Yoga practice of their own.

 Peter resides in rural Hawkes Bay with his partner Amna and son John-Manomay.